sormy/react/README.md

 ## Example

-Please look on "/example" directory to see how does it work.
+Please look on `example-oldie` directory to see how does it work.

 Example requires latest Node.
 This example imports React sources as it is.